pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Why have an extra markup system that requires an extra rendering process when you can just use what's already there?
 (MathML fans will argue that it's better for accessibility or tangential affordances like copy & paste.
-These invariably turn out to be false or very inaccurate claims.)
+These invariably turn out to be false or misleadingly inaccurate claims.)

 #### Limited support for MathML